Welcome to Part 4 of our Website Traffic Blueprint article series, where we explain how to automate traffic to your website using WordPress.

 Go here to learn more about this plugin: Social Link Machine

 Also, if you would like to know more about setting up social media monitoring (in order to get useful information about your content marketing efforts), we have written a detailed article on social media measurement tools and technologies that are worth checking out and knowing about.
 Go here to learn more about this:

 The above are just a few examples of the many plugins that WordPress makes available for automating and sharing the distribution of your content online.

 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic System: Content Syndication Phase – Summary
+WordPress Traffic Blueprint: Content Syndication Stage – Summary

-Once you have expertly configured your WordPress site, the next step is to optimize the web-traffic generation process.
-This step is explained in the next article in our series.
+Once you have expertly configured your WordPress site, the next step is to optimize the process.
+This step is explained in the next article in the WordPress Traffic Automation Blueprint series.

 This is the end of Section Four

-- Website Traffic Blueprint Part 5 – Discover How To Automatically Increase Your Website Traffic For Your Business
+- Web Site Traffic Blueprint Part Five – Discover How To Drive More Web Visitors For Your Business With WordPress